ranga4all1/de-zoomcamp-2024/homework-de-zoomcamp-2024/02-workflow-orchestration/README.md

 # Data Engineering Zoomcamp - Week 2 Homework: 02-workflow-orchestration

-We will use tool called Mage - an open-source, hybrid framework for transforming and integrating data - to Build ETL pipelines.
+We will use a tool called Mage - an open-source, hybrid framework for transforming and integrating data - to Build ETL pipelines.

 ## Let's get started
 ```